UNMC Chronic HIV infection and Aging in NeuroAIDS (CHAIN) Center (NIH P30 MH062261)

 The Developmental Core grant program is designed to mentor and support new investigators and new ideas in HIV/AIDS research related to effects of chronic HIV infection, co-morbidities, and aging on the central nervous system (CNS) including sex differences and viral reservoirs.

 Applications are accepted from junior investigators and from established investigators in other fields applying their expertise to HIV/AIDS.
-All applicants must have faculty-level appointments within the University of Nebraska system.
+Post-doctoral scholar applications are encouraged; however, the submission must be as co-investigator with his/her mentor.
+Applicants must have faculty-level appointments within the University of Nebraska system and/or a current subcontracting institution included in the CHAIN award.
 Applications must adhere to several criteria and will undergo a rigorous, objective review process.

 Developmental grant recipients gain rapid financial support for their studies and access to many CHAIN Center core resources.
 The success of the Developmental Core, and continued National Institute of Mental Health funding, depends on subsequent grants and publications arising from work supported by the CHAIN Center Developmental Grants.